What Is Bile Duct Cancer?

-It’s a type that forms inside your bile duct.
-This is a thin tube about 4 to 5 inches long that moves a fluid called bile from your liver and gallbladder to your small intestine.
-When it gets there, it helps digest fat in the food you eat.
+Bile duct cancer, also called cholangiocarcinoma, is when unusual cells grow out of control inside your bile ducts.
+Those are thin tubes about 4 to 5 inches long that move a fluid called bile from your liver to your gallbladder and small intestine.
+Bile helps you digest fat in the food you eat.

-Causes of Bile Duct Cancer
+Bile Duct Cancer Types

-Bile duct stones: These are similar to gallstones, but much smaller.
+Bile duct stones.
+These are similar to gallstones but much smaller.

-Some other conditions that can make you more likely to get bile duct cancer include:
+Other things that can make you more likely to get bile duct cancer include:

 Bile Duct Cancer Symptoms